prism711/Resent-Launcher/README.md

 This used to be the "development" build, but the bugs have been fixed soooooo ywah.

 ## 1.5 build?
 im not doing it.
-you: "oh but why?"
-Me: Im lazy, and its pretty much uuuhhhhhhh...
-OBSOLETE at this point.
+And before you ask "oh but why not?", IM TOO LAZY AND 1.5 IS NO LONGER MAINSTREAM

 ## Credits
 ### 90% of the Work